kura/eevee/README.rst

 `Material Design <https://material.google.com/>`_ specification.

 It is named after the Pokémon `Eevee
-<http://www.pokemon.com/uk/pokedex/eevee>`_ because -- like the Pokémon Eevee
+<http://www.pokemon.com/uk/pokedex/eevee>`_ because -- like the Pokémon -- it
--- it can evolve in to many 'elemental types.'
+can evolve in to many 'elemental types.'

 By default the colour scheme is **blue grey** for the primary and **pink** for the accent, both of these colours are configurable.